emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 This corresponds to the `DRY`_ principle, since the schema already exists in the database.
 Also, complete control of the database schema `can be achieved easier by the facilities of the database <https://blogs.gnome.org/jamesh/2007/09/28/orm-schema-generation/>`__.
 Usually large projects, which use replication and sharding, use own tools to control the database schema.
-You also able to use package `storm.schema <http://bazaar.launchpad.net/~storm/storm/trunk/files/477/storm/schema/>`__ which is the part of Storm ORM.
+You also able to use package `storm.schema <http://bazaar.launchpad.net/~storm/storm/trunk/files/477/storm/schema/>`__ from Storm ORM.
 `Unlike to SQLAlchemy <http://docs.sqlalchemy.org/en/rel_1_1/core/reflection.html>`__, Storm ORM does not provide automatical loading of undeclared properties of model from the DB.
 It can be implemented easily, but there is two points.
 First, you have to perform DB-query at the level of initialization of the code of module.
-Second, it's not enough anymore to browse source code to understand the schema of model.
+Second, it's not enough to browse source code to understand the schema of model anymore.
-Also, different types of Python can use the same data-type of DB, thus, DB schema is not enough to deplare model classes correctly.
+Also, some different types of Python can have the single data-type of DB, thus, the DB schema is not enough to declare model classes correctly.

 Other advanteges you can see at the `Tutorial <https://storm.canonical.com/Tutorial>`__ and `Manual <https://storm.canonical.com/Manual>`__